Tuition & Fees

 PhD — Tuition Fees & Structure

-The doctoral program is offered on a full-time basis only:
+The doctoral program is offered on a full-time basis only.
+Tuition and fee information can be found here:

 Tuition Fees — Summer